Taming Latency-Memory Trade-Off in MoE-Based LLM Serving via Fine-Grained Expert Offloading: Introduction

 Despite the computational efficiency, \MoE models exhibit substantial memory inefficiency during the serving phase.
 Though certain model parameters remain inactive during inference, they must still reside in GPU memory to allow for potential future activation.
 Expert offloading~\cite{xue2024moe,song2024promoe,eliseev2023fast,aminabadi2022deepspeed} has emerged as a promising strategy to address this issue, which predicts inactive experts and transfers them to CPU memory while retaining only the necessary experts in GPU memory, reducing the overall model memory footprint.

 However, existing expert offloading solutions struggle to effectively balance the \textit{latency-memory trade-off} in \MoE serving.
 These approaches either suffer from high inference latency~\cite{aminabadi2022deepspeed,song2024promoe} or incur substantial model memory footprints~\cite{eliseev2023fast,xue2024moe}.
 The key reason is that existing works track expert patterns and manage experts in \textit{coarse granularity}.
-They fail to accurately identify and retain only the necessary experts in GPU memory during inference, resulting in frequent and costly on-demand expert loading~\cite{song2024promoe}, which severely degrades serving performance.
+They fail to accurately identify and retain only the necessary experts in GPU memory during inference, resulting in frequent and costly on-demand expert loading~\cite{song2024promoe} and performance degradation.